KPZ universality in growing interfaces of liquid-crystal turbulence

 Towards the detection of the stationary KPZ subclass

-Theoretically, the circular and flat subclasses are not the only ones that exist: indeed, the stationary subclass, which describes the stationary state of the KPZ-class interfaces, is also well established .
+It is theoretically known that the circular and flat subclasses are not the only ones that exist: indeed, the stationary subclass, which describes the stationary state of the KPZ-class interfaces, is also well established [1,B].
 This subclass is however practically inaccessible in experiments, because it takes infinitely long time to reach it.
 To circumvent this difficulty, we studied, instead of the height $h(x,t)$, the height difference between two times,

 $\Delta h(x,\Delta t, t_0) = h(x, t_0+\Delta t) - h(x, t_0)$.

 Thereby we found crossover between the flat and stationary subclasses, first numerically at high precision (Fig. 2), then we identified indications of the same crossover in the experiment .